-Funded through Yorkshire Water’s Catchment Resilience fund, Matt Duffy – Fishery Habitat Officer – has been recruited to deliver projects which improve the status of fish populations within the Don Catchment.
-This has allowed DCRT to expand its capacity to improve fish populations by delivering fish passage projects over man-made barriers to movement and improve in-channel and riparian habitats to help fish populations thrive.
+Funded through Yorkshire Water’s Catchment Resilience fund, Matt Duffy (our Fishery Habitat Officer) works specifically on projects which allow DCRT to take more action to improve fish populations.
+Projects such as delivering fish passage over man-made barriers to allow fish to move more freely within the catchment and improving in-channel and riparian habitats to help fish breed throughout the catchment.

-While we have a fairly good idea of what interventions benefit fish populations, better knowledge of the status of the fish populations and the pressures impacting on them would be invaluable in developing effective strategies and determining how our finite resources can be used to have the greatest positive impact.
+While we have a fairly good idea of what interventions benefit fish populations, better knowledge of the status of the fish populations and the pressures impacting on them is invaluable in developing effective strategies and determining how our finite resources can be used to have the greatest positive impact.

 Take a look at our fishery pages to learn more about this aspect of our work.